 The difference between the two grief models is that narcissism awareness grief has an additional and essential phase called “Rewriting.”
 This is where healing begins in earnest.

 - Denial: After reading, thinking, processing, and talking about maternal narcissism, you may begin to entertain the idea that your mother might actually be on the narcissism spectrum.
 This idea may be something you’ve never conceptualized before.
 Thinking it may make you uncomfortable.
 Even if you’re certain that she is afflicted, you might continue to minimize the impact it’s had on you until you reach the point where you can’t any longer.
-At that juncture, you’ll begin to become aware of the scope of her illness and how it impacts the people in her life.
+At that juncture, you’ll begin to become aware of the scope of her narcissistic traits and how they affect the people in her life.